Quick/Quick/Documentation/ArrangeActAssert.md

 +  }
 +
   func testOffer_whenTheBananaIsPeeled_offersTheBanana() {
--    // Arrange: Create a banana.
+-    // Arrange: Create a banana and peel it.
 -    let banana = Banana()
--
++    // Arrange: Peel the banana.
+    banana.peel()

     // Act: Create the string used to offer the banana. let message = offer(banana)